-In its study of Native American health issues, the Commission investigated the health status of Native Americans.
-To the extent that the Commission found disparities in the health status and outcomes for Native Americans, the Commission explored their causes.
-Consequently, the Commission report assesses whether the Indian Health Service (IHS) and the Centers for Medicare and Medicaid Services (CMS), to the extent that CMS services and programs interact with the IHS, are improving the health services and the overall health status of Native Americans.
+It has long been recognized that Native Americans are dying of diabetes, alcoholism, tuberculosis, suicide, and other health conditions at shocking rates.
+Beyond disturbingly high mortality rates, Native Americans also suffer a significantly lower health status and disproportionate rates of disease compared with all other Americans.
+Finding disparities in the health status and outcomes for Native Americans, the Commission explored the causes for those disparities.
+Consequently, the Commission report assesses whether the Indian Health Service (IHS), and the Centers for Medicare and Medicaid Services (CMS) are improving the delivery of health services and the overall health status of Native Americans.
 In essence, this report evaluates the Native American Health Care system.